+The offering

-The offering Common stock we are offering 6,250,000 shares Common stock to be outstanding after this offering 18,052,250 shares Fully diluted common stock to be outstanding after this offering 25,194,415 shares Use of proceeds We estimate that the net proceeds from this offering will be approximately \$85.4 million, or approximately \$98.5 million if the underwriters exercise their over-allotment option in full, based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range on the cover of the prospectus.
+Common stock we are offering 6,250,000 shares

+Common stock to be outstanding after this offering 18,341,191 shares

+Fully diluted common stock to be outstanding after this offering 24,615,386 shares

+Use of proceeds

+We estimate that the net proceeds from this offering will be approximately \$83.1 million, or approximately \$96.2 million if the underwriters exercise their over-allotment option in full, based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range on the cover of the prospectus.
 We expect to use the net proceeds from this offering primarily for potential acquisitions and product development.
-We may use the proceeds from this offering for additional development and potential commercial introduction of our lead product candidate, Amelior.
+We may use the proceeds from this offering for additional development and potential commercial introduction of our lead product candidate, Caldolor.
 We may also use the proceeds from this offering to expand operations, including expansion of our sales forces, and for general corporate purposes.

-Proposed Nasdaq Global Market Symbol CPIX Common stock to be outstanding after this offering is based on 11,802,250 shares outstanding as of June 30, 2007 and excludes: 7,855,732 shares of common stock issuable upon e exercise of outstanding options at a weighted average exercise price of \$1.44 per share; 68,958 shares of common stock issuable upon exe rcise of outstanding warrants at a weighted average exercise price of \$6.17 per share; and 2,682,698 shares of common stock reserved for fu ture issuance under our current stock option plans. the 7,924,690 shares of common stock issuable upon of common stock that could theoretically be repurcha is offering represents the sum of the 18,052,250 shares to be outstanding after this offering and exercise of options and warrants outstanding as of June 30, 2007, reduced by the 782,525 shares sed with the approximately \$11.7 million in aggregate exercise price of such options and itial public offering price of \$15.00 per share, which is the midpoint of the range listed on the Unless otherwise indicated, the share information in t his prospectus is as of June 30, 2007 and has been adjusted to reflect or assume the following: the conversion of all outstanding shares of our pre- ferred stock into 1,710,990 shares of common stock; a 2-for-1 stock split of our common stock, which b became effective on July 6, 2007; and no exercise of the underwriters' over-allotment op tion.
-4
+Proposed Nasdaq Global Market Symbol CPI

+Common stock to be outstanding after this offering is based on 12,091,191 shares outstanding as of March 31, 2009 and excludes:

+- Ø 6,550 shares of unvested restricted common stock; - Ø 7,207,247 shares of common stock issuable upon exercise of outstanding options at a weighted-average exercise price of \$2.04 per share; - ø 68,958 shares of common stock issuable upon exercise of outstanding warrants at a weighted- average exercise price of \$6.17 per share; and - Ø 2,361,322 shares of common stock reserved for future issuance under our current incentive plans.

+Fully diluted common stock to be outstanding after this offering represents the sum of the 18,341,191 shares to be outstanding after this offering, 6,550 shares of unvested restricted stock and the 7,276,205 shares of common stock issuable upon exercise of options and warrants outstanding as of March 31, 2009.
+The number of outstanding options and warrants is reduced by the 1,008,560 shares of common stock that could theoretically be repurchased with the approximately \$15.1 million in aggregate exercise price of such options and warrants at a repurchase price equal to the assumed initial public offering price of \$15.00 per share, which is the midpoint of the range listed on the cover page of this prospectus.

+Unless otherwise indicated, the share information in this prospectus is as of March 31, 2009 and has been adjusted to reflect or assume the following:

+- \emptyset the conversion of all outstanding shares of our preferred stock into 1,625,498 shares of common stock; - Ø a 2-for-1 stock split of our common stock, which became effective on July 6, 2007; and - Ø no exercise of the underwriters' over-allotment option.